Chick-fil-A releases cookbook featuring some discontinued items

 To celebrate the cookbook’s launch, each of the seven leading Chick-fil-A Shared Table partners will receive $100,000 to recognize the work they are accomplishing.
 Feeding America and Second Harvest are both receiving $150,000, which will total $1 million in collective donations from the chain to good causes.

-By 2025, Chick-fil-A is aiming to divert over 25 million pounds of food waste from ending up in landfills across the country.
+By 2025, Chick-fil-A is aiming to prevent 25 million pounds of food waste from ending up in landfills across the country.